sachinsfo/pomodoro_timer/README.md

 - Click 'Load activity' and use timer as usual

 5. Save activity to a file
+- Enter a prefered file name
-- Click to save your existing activity to a file
+- And click 'Save activity' to save your activity to a file to upload it later if needed

 6. Load activity
 - Click 'Load activity' to load the timers into the main timer